Luminosity-azur/starter-hugo-academic/content/post/移动通信基础 - 无线信道衰落/index.md

 ---
-title: Mobile Communication - Wireless channel fading
+title: Mobile Communication - Wireless Channel Fading
 subtitle: This post is a summary and analysis of various wireless channel fading.

 # Summary for listings and search engines